Mike Misuraca

-Michael William Misuraca (born August 21, 1968 in Long Beach, California) is a retired Major League Baseball pitcher.
+Michael William Misuraca (born August 21, 1968) is a retired Major League Baseball pitcher.
 He played during one season at the major league level for the Milwaukee Brewers.
 He was signed by the Minnesota Twins as an amateur free agent in 1988.
 Misuraca played his first professional season with their Rookie League Elizabethton Twins and Class A Kenosha Twins in 1989, and his last with the Brewers' Triple-A Tucson Toros in 1997.